 - Sign in to the portal website as an administrator and browse to Organization > Settings > Servers.

-- From the Hosting Server section of the page, click the drop-down list and choose one of the GIS Server sites you have federated with the portal.
+- To specify a hosting server, choose one of the GIS Server sites you have federated with the portal.
 If you have added multiple GIS Server sites to your portal, only one can be designated as the hosting server.

 - Click Save.